Masers and Broad-Line Mapping Favor Magnetically-Dominated AGN Accretion Disks: Theoretical Basis

 In the last equation, we have used the fact that in any reasonable model, $\Pi_{\rm eff} < P_{\rm tot}$ -- i.e.\ the salient net stress component causing dissipation and angular momentum transfer cannot significantly exceed the total stress/pressure.
 At any given radius, we can simply define

 (i.e.\ $\alpha \lesssim 1$).
 Note we define this parameter by analogy to the classic $\alpha$-disk model, but those models specifically assume $\alpha$ is a constant (we allow it to be a function of radius or other properties) and that the pressure is primarily thermal.
-So we stress in our case that this is simply a convenient parameterization and there is no loss of generality.
+So we stress in our case that this is a convenient parameterization, with no loss of generality.

-Note that because $\Delta \ll 1$ for the cases of greatest interest, i.e.\ the potentials are not far from Keplerian, we can also use the above scalings with the fact that the scale height of the disk in a Keplerian potential $H/R \sim (\sqrt{P_{\rm tot}/\rho})/v_{K}$ to turn Eq.~\ref{eqn:constraint} into a lower limit on $H/R$:
+Note that because $\Delta \ll 1$ for the cases of greatest interest, i.e.\ the potentials are not far from Keplerian, we can also use the above scalings with the fact that the scale height of the disk in a Keplerian potential $H/R \sim (\sqrt{P_{\rm tot}/\rho})/V_{K}$ to turn Eq.~\ref{eqn:constraint} into a lower limit on $H/R$:

 In the last equality we define $\alpha_{0.1} \equiv \alpha/0.1$, $\Delta_{0.01} \equiv \Delta / 0.01$, typical values for many models for $\alpha$ and observational constraints on $\Delta$.
 Because $M_{\rm gas} \sim 2\pi\,R^{2}\,\Sigma$ and $\Sigma \sim 2\,\rho\,H$ in terms of the midplane gas density $\rho = \rho_{\rm mid}$ of the disk, we immediately obtain a corresponding upper limit to the (volume-averaged) midplane density: